 As the movement of sand along southern Gold Coast beaches returned to more natural levels, community stakeholders expressed a desire to improve recreational surfing amenity at Kirra Point, and that the City should consider reinstating Kirra Groyne to its original constructed length of 180 metres.

 As a result, the City invested $800,000 in the reinstatement of the groyne to its original length.
 The works are a key element of the Mayor's strategic initiative to invest in the future management of Gold Coast foreshores and align to the City's Ocean Beaches Strategy.

-Project Kirra involves the placement of specialist rock material in layers to form the groyne structure.
+Project Kirra involved the placement of specialist rock material in layers to form the groyne structure.
 The rock armour layers are the most important elements of the groyne as they resist wave energy and must meet design specifications.

-City of Gold Coast's project team have partnered to deliver the works with the Griffith Centre for Coastal Management.
+City of Gold Coast's project team partnered to deliver the works with the Griffith Centre for Coastal Management.
 The partnering will include sharing of information around construction methods, testing and certification, and coastal engineering issues.